borg286/sevtech/README.md

 * The smeltery controller can be made with blaze powder, allowing you to bypass the betweenlands altogether.

-* A tinkers smeltery can be as small a base of 1 square, but the primary use case for the smeltery is to be the main ore processor you should just start making a larger one.
+* A tinkers smeltery can be as small a base of 1 square, but the primary use case for the smeltery is to be the main ore processor, so you should just start making a larger one.

 * Smelteries can share sides, but not the tank nor controller.
 This helps avoid unwanted alloys.